Why Alpha Rolls Can Make Your Dog's Behavior Worse

 It’s Based on Really Old, Flawed Science

 The alpha roll concept originates from studies on captive wolves conducted in the 1940s by Rudolph Schenkel.
 He observed that wolves in captivity would sometimes engage in aggressive behaviors to establish dominance.
-However, later research by wildlife biologist David Mech in the 1990s debunked this theory.
-Mech’s studies on wild wolves revealed that wolf packs are more like family units, where the so-called “alpha” wolves are simply the parents taking care of their offspring.
-Wolves in the wild do not engage in the aggressive dominance behaviors observed in captivity and applying these flawed concepts to domestic dogs is misguided and outdated.
+However, later research by wildlife biologist David Mech in the 1990s overturned those findings.
+Mech’s studies on wild wolves revealed that wolf packs function more like family units, with parents guiding offspring rather than enforcing submission through force.
+Applying those captive wolf observations to domestic dogs was always a stretch, and the science has moved well past it

 It Can Damage Your Relationship with Your Dog

-When you alpha roll your dog, you’re not establishing respect or trust; you’re instilling fear.
+When you alpha roll your dog, you’re not building respect or trust.
+You’re instilling fear.
 Dogs already rely on us for the simplest things in life, like when to eat, sleep or go out, or where and when to potty, they’re definitely not under any impressions of being the boss of you, despite what it might sometimes seem like!

 They put their trust in us to take care of them and their needs, and subjecting them to alpha rolls can make them anxious and fearful of their guardians, damaging the bond that exists.
 Remember a fearful dog is less likely to trust you and more likely to exhibit stress-related behaviors, including avoidance and in some cases aggression.

 Instead of curbing aggressive behavior, alpha rolling can actually make it worse.
 Dogs may feel threatened and respond with increased aggression.
-According to the American Veterinary Society of Animal Behavior (AVSAB), confrontational training methods, including alpha rolls, can lead to fear and anxiety in dogs, increasing the likelihood of aggressive responses.
+The American Veterinary Society of Animal Behavior (AVSAB) has noted in their position statement on dominance theory that confrontational training methods, including alpha rolls, are associated with increased fear, anxiety, and aggressive responses in dogs.
 That’s right!
 Instead of sobering your dog down, you’re actually putting fuel in the fire, for a bigger explosion later on!

-Physically forcing a dog on their back or forcing them down can lead to injuries for your dog.
-The physical force used can harm your dog’s muscles and joints, in more extreme cases causing fractures and dislocations.
-In turn, you’d get a dog that is frustrated AND in pain – a terrible combo that most often results in the types of behavior problems you were initially looking to resolve!
+Physically forcing a dog onto their back can harm muscles and joints, and in more extreme cases cause fractures and dislocations.
+Now you’ve got a dog that is frustrated AND in pain — a combination that most often produces exactly the behavior problems you were trying to resolve in the first place.
+And that’s before accounting for the risk of bites and scratches to you if the dog decides to resist.

 Gentler Play

-Stop revving your dog up to the point of no return!
-Intersperse highly arousing play, with calm periods to bring your dog down to a baseline of excitement.
-Just like when playing with kids, we need to be the responsible ones and keep an eye out for when positive play behaviors might tip over into unacceptable ones to stop them BEFORE it happens.
-Remember you model your kids, and you model your dogs.
-If you’re calm and gentle in your interactions, your dog will be too (eventually – you might need to ride out the adolescent years patiently first!).
+Stop revving your dog up to the point of no return.
+Intersperse highly arousing play with calm periods to bring your dog back to a baseline before things tip over.
+Just like with kids, we need to be the responsible ones and watch for when positive play behaviors are about to cross a line, so we can stop it before it happens.
+You model your kids, and you model your dogs.
+If you’re calm and gentle in your interactions, your dog will follow eventually.
+You might need to ride out the adolescent years patiently first.

 Don’t make a big deal out of it